-Please mark the extent to which you disagree or agree with each of the following. Т q4c Teachers in this school trust each other. Т q4d It's OK in this school to discuss feelings, worries, and frustrations with other teachers. Т q4e Teachers respect other teachers who take the lead in school improvement efforts.

-- T q4f I feel respected by other teachers at this school. - T q4g Teachers at this school respect those colleagues who have a specific expertise.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly Agree
+- T q4c Teachers in this school trust each other. - T g4d It's OK in this school to discuss feelings, worries, and frustrations with other teachers. - T g4e Teachers respect other teachers who take the lead in school improvement efforts. - T q4f I feel respected by other teachers at this school. - T q4g Teachers at this school respect those colleagues who have a specific expertise.